Meet FRED Leadership’s Board of Directors

 Earlier in his career, Dr. Dotlich was a professor at the University of Minnesota, teaching at the business school and in the Speech Communication Department.
 Additionally, he was the executive director of the Michigan Business School Human Resource Partnership.

 David’s interest in people development began early, with a position as a social worker in the Cincinnati inner city through an Edmund James Fellowship from the University of Illinois.
 He pursued this interest while working on his MA degree in race relations at the University of Witwatersrand in Johannesburg, South Africa.
 There, he conducted survey research on racial attitudes in the African townships and began an overland tour company, driving throughout Africa between Johannesburg and London and back.
 He completed his MA and PhD at the University of Minnesota, where he was selected Outstanding Graduate Student of the University.
 He has also completed the INSEAD Executive Program.

 He has served on the Board of Directors for Schmitt Industries, a public company, and the Boards of Directors for Voyageurs Outward Bound and the Children’s Theatre Company of Minneapolis.

-Michelle is currently at Time Warner as Senior Vice President, Talent Management and Corporate Human Resources.
+Michelle is currently FRED Leadership’s Board Chair.
+Her previous role was at Time Warner as Senior Vice President, Talent Management and Corporate Human Resources.
 This role includes responsibility for Executive Development, Talent Management and Succession Planning and starting up a Change Management capability.
 Michelle joined TW in February of 2012.